 - 1/8 teaspoon black pepper

-Bake for 20-25 minutes until turkey tenderloin is cooked through and vegetables are fork tender.
+- Bake for 20-25 minutes until turkey tenderloin is cooked through and vegetables are fork tender.
 Time will vary based on the thickness of your tenderloin.

-Meanwhile, add butter to skillet over medium heat.
+- Meanwhile, add butter to saute pan over medium heat.
 When butter has melted and begins to bubble, add flour and stir to combine.
 Cook for 1 minute.

-Serve gravy on the side or poured over your turkey tenderloin.
+- Serve gravy on the side or poured over your turkey tenderloin.